liflab/beepbeep-3-book/markdown/use-cases/README.md

 ## Electric Load Monitoring

 The next scenario touches on the concept of <!--\index{ambient intelligence} \emph{ambient intelligence}-->*ambient intelligence*<!--/i-->, which is a multidisciplinary approach that consists of enhancing an environment (room, building, car, etc.) with technology (e.g. infrared sensors, pressure mats, etc.), in order to build a system that makes decisions based on real-time information and historical data to benefit the users within this environment.
-A main challenge of ambient intelligence is activity recognition, which consists in raw data from sensors, filter it, and then transform that into relevant information that can be associated with a patient’s activities of daily living using Non-Intrusive Appliance Load Monitoring (<!--\index{NIALM} NIALM-->NIALM<!--/i-->).
+A main challenge of ambient intelligence is activity recognition, which consists in raw data from sensors, filter it, and then transform that into relevant information that can be associated with a patient's activities of daily living using Non-Intrusive Appliance Load Monitoring (<!--\index{NIALM} NIALM-->NIALM<!--/i-->).
 Typically, the parameters considered are the voltage, the electric current and the power (active and reactive).
 This produces a stream similar to the next figure.
 An event consists of a timestamp, and numerical readings of each of the aforementioned electrical components.

 ![The top three lines represent three components of the electrical signal when an electrical appliance is used.
 In orange, the output of a peak detector taking the electrical signal as its input.](electric/Blender.png)